coletl/geocode/README.md

 We outline methods of record linkage specialized to the context of spatial data.
 We use these techniques to assign geographic coordinates to all Kenyan polling stations from 1997 to 2013.
 Through a generalizable example of this automated georeferencing process, we provide what we hope to be a helpful introduction to rigorous, systematic record linkage in the world of messy spatial data.

-To read the main document, please download or clone this repository to your local machine and open `code/doc.html` in a web browser.
+### To read the main document
+Please download or clone this repository to your local machine and open `code/doc.html` in a web browser.
 You may also view the document [here](http://htmlpreview.github.com/?https://github.com/coletl/georef/blob/master/code/doc.html).

 To reproduce our results, you should
 1) download/clone this repository,